Judiciousmurich/chat-bot/README.md

 #### 4.Sending Response: The response is sent back to the client.
 #### 5.Secure Communication: SSL/TLS encryption ensures that data sent between the client and server is secure.

+# 3. Python Code Explanations
+The system is implemented using Python, leveraging various libraries for multi-threading, secure communication, and database interaction.
+The following sections explain key parts of the code:
+Server Implementation (server.py):

+Client Implementation (client.py):
+# 4. Test Cases and Results
+## The system has been tested to ensure functionality and security.
+Test Case 1: Client-Server Communication
+#### Test: Send a message from the client ("What is malaria?") to the server.
+#### Expected Result: The server returns "Malaria is a disease caused by a parasite transmitted by mosquitoes."
+### Result: Pass.
+## Test Case 2: Multiple Client Connections
+#### Test: Simultaneously send requests from multiple clients.
+#### Expected Result: The server handles multiple connections without errors, providing each client with an appropriate response.
+### Result: Pass.
+## Test Case 3: SSL/TLS Encryption
+#### Test: Intercept the communication between client and server.
+#### Expected Result: The data is encrypted, ensuring that the messages cannot be read without decryption.
+###  Result: Pass.
+## Test Case 4: Fault Tolerance (Server Failure Simulation)
+#### Test: Simulate a server crash after handling a client request.
+#### Expected Result: The system should be able to handle a restart and continue without data loss, as long as the database and application state are preserved.
+### Result: Pass (after implementing basic error handling).

+# Conclusion
+The Distributed Chatbot System successfully meets the requirements of scalability, security, and fault tolerance.
+The system is capable of handling multiple clients simultaneously, processing messages in parallel, and ensuring secure communication.
+Future improvements can focus on expanding the chatbot's functionality with advanced natural language processing techniques and further enhancing fault tolerance for larger-scale systems.